 Report cards will be issued four times during the year.
-We have paperless progress reports and report cards.
-Electronic progress reports and report cards expedite the process for parents/guardians to monitor their children's progress.
-Parents/guardians will be notified via ParentSquare when progress reports and report cards are ready for viewing and parents can log-in to their SchoolTool account to view.
+We have paperless report cards.
+Electronic report cards expedite the process for parents/guardians to monitor their children's progress.
+Parents/guardians will be notified via ParentSquare when report cards are ready for viewing and parents can log-in to their SchoolTool account to view.
+Printed report cards will also be sent home in an envelope each quarter.
+We request that the parent/guardian sign the report card envelope and return it to school.